colefrishman/COP4600-Nutshell-Group-13/README.md

 - Environment Variable Expansion
 - Alias Expansion
 - Tilde Expansion
+- Wildcard Matching

 ***Features NOT Implemented***

-- Wildcard Matching
 - File Name Completion

 ***

 ***Distribution of Work***

 As a group, we worked on all built-in, bon-built-in commands with and without arguments, and environment variable expansion together.
 Cole worked on I/O redirection, pipes, the combination of redirection and pipes, running commands in the background, and tilde expansion.
 Daniel worked on alias expansion and attempted to complete wildcard matching, but did not succeed.
+Cole took over wildcard matching and was able to complete it.